roma-glushko/magento2-dev-plus-exam/README.md

 * Working with Databases - In Progress👷‍♂️
 * Using the Entity-Attribute-Value (EAV) Model - To do 🔒
 * Developing with Adminhtml - To do 🔒
-* Customizing the Catalog - To do 🔒
+* Customizing the Catalog - In Progress 👷‍♂️
 * Customizing the Checkout Process - To do 🔒
 * Magento Commerce Features - To do 🔒
 * Understanding Magento Security - To do 🔒